-- 1.3 Table 1-1 and Table 1-2 summarise our carbon emissions and carbon footprint for 2020/21 (baseline) and 2021/22 (latest) respectively.
-As noted above, both years are considered highly unusual owing to the effects of COVID-19. - 1.4 This shows total emissions in 2021/22 of 45.7 tCO2e (tonnes of carbon dioxide emissions) across SQW's operations, equating to 0.9 tCO2e per employee.
-This represents a modest increase on our baseline from 2020/21, owing principally to an increase in the purchase of electricity and heating for offices and employee commuting, both associated with slightly higher levels of office working. - 1.5 We have paid to offset these emissions, and so for 2021/22 we were carbon neutral.
+- 1.3 Table 1-1 and Table 1-2 summarise our carbon emissions and carbon footprint for 2020/21 (baseline) and 2022/23 (latest) respectively.
+The baseline year was highly unusual owing to the effects of COVID-19. - 1.4 This shows total emissions in 2022/23 of 58.6 tCO2e (tonnes of carbon dioxide emissions) across SQW's operations, equating to 1.20 tCO2e per employee.
+This represents an increase on our baseline from 2020/21, owing principally to an increase in the purchase of electricity and heating for offices and employee commuting, both associated with slightly higher levels of office working, and increased business travel. - 1.5 We have paid to offset these emissions, and so for 2022/23 we were carbon neutral.